 When to see the northern lights

-Seeing the northern lights, or the aurora borealis as they are also known as, is a jaw-dropping and mystical moment.
+Seeing the northern lights, or the aurora borealis, as they are also known, is a jaw-dropping and mystical moment.

 The lights are at their most frequent in late autumn and winter/early spring.
-In the time span between autumn equinox and spring equinox (21 September - 21 March), it is dark the whole time between 6 pm and 1 am, and you have maximum chances of spotting the lights.
+Between the autumn equinox and spring equinox (21 September - 21 March), it is dark between 6 pm and 1 am, and you have maximum chances of spotting the lights.
 However, the weather is also of importance, and September, October and November tend to be wet and snowless in the north.

 No guarantee can be given, though.
-Some weeks, you are lavished with fantastic displays, repeated several times during the whole evening.
-Other times, it snows densely, or the northern lights simply stay away.
-Naturally, the longer you stay and the more time you set aside, the bigger the chances.
+Some weeks, you are treated to fantastic displays, repeated several times during the evening.
+Other times, the snow falls densely, or the northern lights simply stay away.
+Naturally, the longer you stay and the more time you set aside, the better the odds.

 Where to see the northern lights

 Theoretically, you can see the northern lights all over Norway.
 However, the best places are above the Arctic Circle in Northern Norway.

 The northern lights belt hits Northern Norway in the Lofoten Islands, and follows the coast all the way up to the North Cape.
 This means that no other place on earth offers better chances of spotting the lights, and one location in this area might be as good as another.
 In fact, one often observes the same northern lights in the Lofoten as in Tromsø, just from a different angle.
 The driest weather, giving clear skies, is found inland, statistically providing the best chances, but with strong eastern winds, the coast can be clearer than inland areas.